moleculerjs/site/source/docs/0.14/middlewares.md

 };
 ```

 The `next` is the original handler or the following wrapped handler.
 The middleware should return either the original `handler` or a new wrapped handler.
 As you can see above, the middleware checks whether the action has a `params` property.
 If yes, it will return a wrapped handler which calls the validator module before calling the original `handler`.
-If the `params` property is not defined, it simply returns the original `handler` (skipped wrapping).
+If the `params` property is not defined, it simply returns the original `handler` (skip wrapping).

 >If you don't call the original `next` in the middleware it will break the request.
 It can be used in cachers.
 For example, if it finds the requested data in the cache, it'll return the cached data instead of calling the `next`.